 About the Corporate Reporting Users' Forum (CRUF)

-The CRUF was formed in 2005 as a discussion forum to help professional investors and analysts in the debate on current and future corporate reporting.
-In particular, participants are keen to have a fuller input into the deliberations of the International Accounting Standards Board and Financial Accounting Standards Board.
+The CRUF was set up in 2005 by users of financial reports for users of financial reports to be an open forum for learning about and responding to the many accounting and regulatory changes that affect corporate reporting.
+In particular, participants are keen to have a fuller input into the deliberations of the International Accounting Standards Board and Financial Accounting Standards Board, as well as other standard setters and regulators.

-CRUF participants include individuals from both buy and sell-side institutions, and from both equity and fixed income markets.
+CRUF participants include buy and sell-side analysts, credit ratings analysts, fund managers and corporate governance professionals.
 The forum includes individuals with global or regional responsibilities and from around the world.
 The CRUF meets on a regular basis in Australia, Canada, France, Germany, Hong Kong, Japan, New Zealand, South Africa, UK and USA with facilities for remote participation.
-If you would be interested to find out more about participation, please contact the CRUF team.

-If you are an investment professional and would like to join the CRUF, click here
+If you are an investment professional and would like to take part in the CRUF, click here

 If you would like to receive email alerts, click here